-Celtic Harmony Camp, the largest reconstructed Iron Age settlement in the UK has seven roundhouses located in a beautiful working woodland setting and has been offering hands-on heritage education for over eighteen years.
-Your class will learn more about the natural world and life in ancient Britain first-hand.
+Your class will take part in activities from grinding grain on quern stones to make flour to weaving on warp weighted looms and Iron Age cooking, experiencing life in ancient Britain first-hand.
 Pupils also experience a more sustainable way of life for the future with sustainable facilities such as a solar powered green toilet.

 Enjoyment: Children enjoy being outdoors and often face new challenges with positive attitudes, helping each other and working as a team.